Key Takeaways

 - Tools and equipment.

-Reefer containers use many of technological components.
+Reefer containers use a number of technological components.
 Most models are equipped with controller units that adjust the temperature, humidity, and ventilation settings for disparate cargo types.

 Reefer container ventilation prevents condensation and maintains airflow, while data loggers and GPS tracking enable real-time monitoring.